-- City Ordinance: All construction projects and related tree protection measures will be executed in compliance with chapter B, article 3, section 4 of the City Council of the City of Winston-Salem, North Carolina's Unified Development Ordinances; "Landscaping and Tree Preservation Standards."
-This ordinance became effective on 5 October 2009. - Any infrastructure project that impacts campus trees must provide a written Tree Protection Plan to the Landscaping Services Department for review and approval no less than 2 weeks before construction begins.
-Trees may not be removed or damaged before approval is received. - A replacement value for displaced or destroyed trees, including those located within a construction site as well as those in the perimeter that will be destroyed by construction, will be paid to the university Tree Endowment Fund for replacement on other areas of campus. - Prior to developing a cost estimate, all involved should be made aware of the Tree Protection Guidelines and the specific site recommendations.
-Design and bid specifications will incorporate these guidelines for awareness. - Protection of trees that remain within a construction site is a high priority and the university requires contractors to use every reasonable measure to protect the root system and canopy of these trees.
+- City Ordinance: All construction projects and related tree protection measures will be executed in compliance with chapter B, article 3, section 4 of the City Council of the City of Winston Salem, North Carolina's Unified Development Ordinances; "Landscaping and Tree Preservation Standards."
+This ordinance became effective on 5 October 2009. - The WFU Facilities and Campus Services Planning and Construction team must notify the Landscape Services team of any infrastructure project that may impact campus trees and work together to create a Tree Protection Plan for such trees. - Prior to developing a cost estimate, all involved should be made aware of the Tree Protection Guidelines and the specific site recommendations.
+Design and bid specifications will incorporate these guidelines for awareness. - Protection of trees that remain within a construction site is a high priority and the University requires contractors to use every reasonable measure to protect the root system and canopy of these trees.
 The Landscaping Services department is available to contractors for consultation on the best measures to protect individual trees and root systems. - Vehicle access: set entrance and exit points on site will be determined prior to breaking ground on the project.
-Vehicles accessing the site will use only the designated entrances and exits so as to prevent damage to on-site trees.

-- Unless impractical, designate only one access route on and off the construction site.
-Landscaping Services approval must be obtained for additional access road locations. - The access drive should be restricted to an area that will later serve as a route for utility wires, water lines or roads/sidewalks. - If the access drive cannot be confined to a space to be used for utility wires, water lines, or roads/sidewalks, logging mats will be used to protect critical tree root areas - This construction entry shall consist of 10' by 16' oak logging mats on 6' coarse, chipped, hardwood placed on a permeable structural filter fabric, top-dressed with an additional 10' of hardwood mulch.
-Mulch and logging mats shall be supplemented throughout the project to keep the access area structurally functional. - O Parking: All contractors must be instructed where they are permitted to drive and park their vehicles.
+Vehicles accessing the site will use only the designated entrances and exits so as to prevent damage to on-site trees. - Unless impractical, designate only one access route on and off the construction site. - The access drive should be restricted to an area that will later serve as a route for utility wires, water lines or roads/sidewalks. - If the access drive cannot be confined to a space to be used for utility wires, water lines, or roads/sidewalks, logging mats will be used to protect critical tree root areas. - This construction entry shall consist of 10' by 16' oak logging mats on 6" coarse, chipped, hardwood placed on a permeable structural filter fabric, top-dressed with an additional 10" of hardwood mulch.
+Mulch and logging mats shall be supplemented throughout the project to keep the access area structurally functional. - Parking: All contractors must be instructed where they are permitted to drive and park their vehicles.
 Contractors will not be authorized to park on landscape or sidewalks without express approval from Landscaping Services.
-Offsite parking for site personnel and visitors is available at the 1st Assembly Church lot.
+Offsite parking for site personnel and visitors is available per WFU Transportation and Parking Services guidelines.
 Contractors are encouraged to maximize use of the off-side parking and use shuttle services to move work personnel to and from the site.